-G. Registration Responsibility
+H. Registration Responsibility

 Students are required to officially register for the fall and spring semesters, even if all course and semester hour requirements have been met, unless an approved leave of absence has been secured from the Dean of the Graduate School.
 Responsibility to maintain this registration rests with the student.
 Student status in the Graduate School ceases with failure to register.
 Most students should also register in the summer session for thesis or dissertation research (ME 7999, ME 8999, or ME 9999), but credit will not ordinarily be allowed during the summer session.
+See Appendix F for Course Registration Sample.